0xTrey/MKE-Premium-Flooring/replit.md

 - About section highlighting 10+ years experience and key services
 - Services grid with expandable pricing details and service specifications
 - Before/After section with 3 interactive image comparison sliders
-- Gallery showcasing 12 recent project images
+- Database-driven gallery with 19 real project photos (8 at a time with carousel)
 - Working contact form with PostgreSQL persistence
 - Mobile-responsive design with floating call button
 - SEO-optimized with proper meta tags and Open Graph